gaogaotiantian/viztracer/docs/source/basic_usage.rst

 .. code-block::

+    # These two commands are equivalent.
+In this docs, they might both be used, but you can choose either one that you prefer.
+    viztracer my_script.py
+    # OR
     python3 -m viztracer my_script.py

 which will generate a ``result.html`` file in the directory you run this command.
 Open it in browser and there's your result.